iconengineering/lyons-stormwater-masterplan/docs/hydrology.md

 would overestimate the peak flows for the Town.
 The regional regression equations significantly underestimated the unit rates of runoff when compared to the other hydrologic model methods.
-Further documentation on the hydrologic model recommendations can be found in Appendix B.
+Further documentation on the hydrologic model recommendations can be found in *Appendix A*.

 3.3 Design Rainfall
 -------------------